Getting in touch with Lufthansa: official channels brought together by AirHelp

 LH

 Wondering how to get in touch with Lufthansa customer service?
-This page pulls together the publicly available information on Lufthansa's official channels, including their online support area, and other ways to reach the airline.
+This page pulls together the publicly available information on Lufthansa's official channels, including their online support area, contact forms, and other ways to reach the airline.
 AirHelp is an independent air passenger rights company and is not affiliated with Lufthansa in any way.
 Contact details may change over time, so it's worth checking the official Lufthansa website at lufthansa.com for the latest information.

 If your Lufthansa flight was significantly delayed or cancelled, you may be entitled to up to £520 in compensation.
 AirHelp can check your eligibility for free in around two minutes.